 \textbf{Theme 3: Faces are processed in a holistic, coarse-to-fine manner.} In addition to the unique pathway for face processing, the holistic manner by which the face is recognized has also been discovered.
 Maurer et al. \cite{maurer2002many} notes that face stimuli are processed as a gestalt, and holistic processing occurs with the internal structure of the face and with the external contour.
 Even simple circles containing three curved lines, if shaped like a smiling face, triggered a holistic face response.
 The holistic response was thought to contribute to an early stage process so that one could distinguish faces from other competing objects \cite{taubert2011role}.

 The holistic approach of face recognition is also consistent with a related theory where research shows that the visual system integrates visual input in a coarse-to-fine manner (CtF) \cite{bar2006top}.
 The CtF hypothesis states that low frequency information is processed quickly first, which then projects to high level visual areas.
 Critically, the high level areas \textit{generate a feedback signal} that guides the processing of the high frequency (details) of the image \cite{petras2019coarse}.
-Experimental studies confirm this behavior as an early face-selective component was measured approximately 100 ms (M100) post stimulus onset, followed by another response 170 ms (M170) post onset that was correlated with the correct detection of a face \cite{liu2002stages}.

 The observations that global information precedes finer details are consistent with the concept of inhibition between neurons having similar response properties.
 These dynamics suggest a feedback or competitive process, whereby neurons that respond best to a given stimulus inhibit other neurons, resulting in a winner-take-all situation \cite{tsao2008mechanisms}.